Week of

 Cauliflower

-and Florida are major sources.
-The white edible portion is called
+are major sources.
+The white edible portion is

-"the jacket leaves."
-Cauliflower is generally sold with
+Cauliflower is generally sold with most of the

-most of the jacket leaves removed, and is wrapped in plastic film.
+jacket leaves removed, and is wrapped in plastic

 Look

-are attached, a good green color is a sign of freshness.
+leaves are attached, a good green color is a sign

 Avoid:

-or speckled appearance of the curd is a sign of insect injury,
+of the curd is a sign of insect injury, mold growth,

 Celery